 The logistics of online consultation.

-It’s a time for the therapist to be able to diagnose if the problem the patient/client is experiencing is in the scope of their expertise.
-I, for example, don’t work with substance abuse.
-If a person reveals they have severe problems in this area I will refer them to some other specialist.
+It’s a time for the therapist to be able to diagnose if the problem the patient/client is experiencing is within the scope of their expertise.
+I, for example, don’t work with heavy substance abuse.
+If a person reveals they have severe problems in this area, I will refer them to some other specialist.

 By the end of the consultation, the therapist and the client agree on the scope of the help and the length of the therapy, as well as details of payments, the cancellation policy, insurance details – if needed – and so on.
 We call it - the contract.

-What’s different is if you go to a physical office – you’d be there a couple of minutes before your scheduled time, and the therapist would simply invite you in when the time came.
+What’s different is if you go to a physical office – you’d be there a couple of minutes before your scheduled time, and the therapist would invite you in when the time came.

 You will also need a stable wifi connection to be able to have a high-quality audio and video image.
-All so that the mimics, the moments of silence, the tears, the sighs – can be noticed, interpreted and understood better.
+All so that the mimics, the moments of silence, the tears, the sighs – can be noticed, interpreted, and understood better.

 And that’s it – you’re all set.